It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 - Stop assuming responsibility for other people’s choices or feelings.

-Essential oils—with their ability to travel directly and immediately to the brain—may help support the emotional regulation to step into personal responsibility and help you recognize and avoid defense mechanisms, both in your own behavior and that of others.
+Essential oils—with their ability to travel directly and immediately to the brain—may help support the emotional regulation necessary to step into personal responsibility and help you recognize and avoid defense mechanisms, both in your behavior and that of others.

 How Essential Oils Support Emotional Regulation